chrisarcand/dotfiles/README.md

 * `prefix =` opens up the main-vertical-layout

 You can adjust the size of the smaller panes in `tmux.conf` by lowering or increasing the `other-pane-height` and `other-pane-width` options.

-## Uninstall

-TODO

-Note that this won't remove everything, but your vim configuration should be reset to whatever it was before installing.
-Some uninstallation steps will be manual.

 ## Contribute